outmoded/hapijs.com/lib/tutorials/en_US/validation.md

     }
 });
 ```
-Looking at our book route again, you can see, the `sample` value is set to `50`.
+Looking at your book route again, you can see, the `sample` value is set to `50`.
 This means the server will validate one half of the responses.

 ### <a name="status" /> response.status